viveknathani/viveknathani.github.io/src/static/markdown/blog/future-2024.md

 5. Hiring juniors in tech will become more competitive.
 6. iPhones will become a very common thing in India.
 7. AI will be more open sourced than a closed one.
-8. Google will see a death in most of its products, except search.
-9. We will be able to create movies from our minds and experiences.
+8. We will be able to create movies from our minds and experiences.
 (Thought -> Text -> Prompt -> Video & Audio)

 Vivek